Protein Oatmeal

 This post may contain affiliate links.
 See my disclosure policy.

-This protein oatmeal is thick and creamy and packs in over 30 grams of protein per serving!
-Easy to customize and makes a healthy and filling breakfast.
+My simple protein oatmeal is thick and creamy, packing in over 30 grams of protein.
+It’s easy to customize and makes a healthy and filling breakfast.

 Table of Contents

 - Rolled oats.
-Also known as old-fashioned oats.
 These have a chewier and more satisfying texture than instant oats.
-If you only have the latter, you can use them.
+If you only have the latter, you can use it.

 - Salt.
 Just a pinch to bring out the natural sweetness of the oats.